allenlin90/programmingLearning/javascript/typeScriptTheCompleteDeveloperGuide/README.md

 3. Type inference will always be triggered and checked by Typescript, while in some cases, we need to manually declare and add type annotations.

 ## 3.6.
 The 'Any' type
-1. In some cases such as `JSON.parse`, the function can return `any` type dependingon the input.
+1. In some cases such as `JSON.parse`, the function can return `any` type depending on the input.
 2. Typescript wouldn't know and can't expect what type of value will be returned by the function.
 3. Therefore, in Typescript, `any` type means the returned value can be any type and Typescript can't do error checking for the case.
   ```ts